Kiss Me Once Tour: Broadcasts and recordings

 Minogue's performance at the 2014 iTunes Festival was recorded and streamed live and made available on Minogue's iTunes Store for a limited time.
-Six songs from the performance were made available for digital download on iTunes, as part of the deluxe edition of Kiss Me Once in Australia.
+Six songs from the performance were made available for digital download on iTunes, as part of the deluxe edition of Kiss Me Once.
 The 12 November performance at the SSE Hydro in Glasgow was professionally filmed, and was broadcast on British TV channel ITV.
 The concert was recorded in 4k and was used to demonstrate 4k TVs and has been shown on 4k TV channels, but has never had a 4k release.